amylaurence1/get-help-with-tech/app/views/devices_guidance/preparing_4g_wireless_routers.md

 ## Get support

-We recommend that trusts, local authorities and schools provide a printed copy of guidance on [How to get started with your 4G wireless router](/devices/4g-user-guidance) to the young people and families who are receiving them.
-If they receive technical queries from those they have provided 4G wireless routers to, consult the [user guidance](/devices/4g-user-guidance) for the specific device type they have received to troubleshoot any issues before logging a support query.
+Trusts, local authorities and schools should give a printed copy of [How to get started with your 4G wireless router](/devices/4g-user-guidance) to the young people and families who are receiving them.

+If they're asked technical questions about 4G wireless routers, they should consult the [user guidance for each router type](/devices/4g-user-guidance) to troubleshoot any issues before raising a raising query.

 ### For local authorities and trusts